lizmat/articles/rakuast-for-early-adopters-5.md

 ```
 constant Rxccee = RakuAST::Regex::CharClassEnumerationElement;
 ```
 After either of these you will be able to refer to `RakuAST::Regex::CharClassEnumerationElement::Character` as `Rxccee::Character`.
 Does that make your code more readable?
 Perhaps.
+That's really upto the beholder.

 These `constant` definitions are by default [`our`](https://docs.raku.org/language/variables#The_our_declarator).
 It is usually better to prefix them with [`my`](https://docs.raku.org/language/variables#The_my_declarator), so that you can **only** use them inside the scope where they are defined.
-Taking the "char-matcher" example again, but this time defining a `Rx` constant **inside** the subroutine:
+Take the "char-matcher" example, but this time with a `Rx` constant defined **inside** the subroutine:
 ```
 sub chars-matcher($string) {
     my constant Rx = RakuAST::Regex;